 “If you’re looking for something with a little more flavor, try freezing fruits, like watermelon, and then blending them with some herbs and ice for a low-sugar Italian ice.”

 Pancreatic cancer patients often have many questions and concerns about nutritional care.
-In addition to PanCAN’s Patient Central, both MyPlate and AICR provide resources on healthy diets, including eating well on a budget.
+In addition to PanCAN’s PanCAN Patient Services, both MyPlate and AICR provide resources on healthy diets, including eating well on a budget.
 A registered dietitian is also an invaluable resource for cancer patients with dietary restrictions.